nilsign/spring-boot-demo-be/README.md

 One main focus is on Keycloak, which acts as authentication (OpenID Connect) and authorization (OAuth2) provider.
 Keycloak's authorization is combined with Spring Security's controller function annotation based role and authority management framework.
 Be aware, that especially the authorization role model is not necessarily a typical real-world model.
-The core intention is her to restrict the REST Api to user roles provided by Keycloak and to roles provided by a JPA datasource (Postgres).
+The core intention is here to restrict the REST Api to user roles provided by Keycloak and to roles provided by a JPA datasource (Postgres).

 As database a Postgres instance is running also (as Keycloak) in a local Docker container.
-Note, that the relational model might be as well a bit 'constructed' in order to reflect all relevant table relationships and the resulting Hibernate uni- and bi-directional entity representations.
+Note, that the relational model might be as well a bit 'constructed' in order to reflect all relevant database table relationships and the resulting Hibernate uni- and bi-directional entity representations.

 ### Major Tech-Stack
 - Spring Boot